U.S. OKs portable antidote for painkiller overdoses

 But some also worried the injector could cause some people to dismiss the risks of opioid use because an antidote would be easier to access.

-FDA and other federal drug officials said Evzio was not a substitute for medical care and that it was essential that people who overdose still get quick medical attention.
+FDA and other federal drug officials said Envio was not a substitute for medical care and that it was essential that people who overdose still get quick medical attention.

 It was not immediately clear how much the injector would cost or whether health insurance companies, including the government's Medicare and Medicaid programs, would cover it.